semgrep/mcp/README.md

   and write to stdout.
 For sse, it will start an HTTP server on port 8000.

 Options:
-  --version                    Show the version and exit.
+  -v, --version                Show version and exit.
-  -t, --transport [stdio|sse]  Transport protocol to use (stdio or sse) --help                       Show this message and exit.
+  -t, --transport [stdio|sse]  Transport protocol to use (stdio or sse) -h, --help                   Show this message and exit.
 ```

 ### Standard Input/Output (stdio)